Alliance for Change (Guyana): History

 In the 2006 elections, the party received 8.1% of the vote, winning six seats.
 Their vote share increased to 10.3% in the 2011 elections, which saw the party win seven seats.

 Prior to the 2015 elections, the AFC formed a joint electoral list with the A Partnership for National Unity alliance.
-The combined list won 33 seats, allowing PNC/APNU leader David A. Granger to become President.
+The combined list won 33 seats, allowing PNC/APNU leader David A. Granger to become president.

+During the 2023 Guayana Esequiba crisis and increased tensions with Venezuela, Alliance For Change called for a ban on Venezuelans with Guyanese citizenship from voting in elections, as well as not granting citizenship to more people from the neighboring country.